 PLSC 3349 Politics of Major Latin American Countries

 An introduction to the problems of political development in some of the major countries of Latin America: Argentina, Brazil, Chile, and Mexico.

 PLSC 3352 Chinese Politics

 A survey of Chinese political history since the establishment of the People's Republic of China in 1949 and the major challenges confronting the PRC today, evaluating the positive and negative aspects of China's socialist experiment by using a working knowledge of Chinese politics.

 PLSC 3358 Government and Politics of Russia

-Examines attempts to reform the Soviet Union since 1985.
-In particular it analyzes the social and political processes behind the demise of the Soviet system.
-Emphasis is placed on sources for support of, as well as obstacles to, political, economic, and social reform in post-communist Russia.
+Examines attempts to reform the former Soviet Union since 1985, and analyzes the social and political processes behind the demise of the Soviet system.
+Emphasis is placed on sources for support of, as well as obstacles to, political, economic, and social reform in post-Communist Russia.

 PLSC 3359 From Communism to Democracy

 The rise and fall of communist regimes and the transition to democracy in Eastern Europe and the former Soviet Union, emphasizing social, economic, and political influences affecting divergent paths to democracy.

 PLSC 4340 Special Studies in Comparative Governments and Politics